molssi-seamm/molssi-seamm.github.io/source/html/developers/index.rst

 ----------------------
-SEAMM makes it straightforward for developers and other experts to publish their existing and new codes and scripts as plug-ins and flowcharts, making them immediately available to the entire community.
+SEAMM makes it straightforward for developers and other experts to publish their existing and new codes and scripts as plug-ins and :term:`flowcharts<flowchart>`, making them immediately available to the entire community.

 * :ref:`design`
 * :ref:`2020_plans`